Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 18

 This is going to be the most talked-about team in the country for most of next season.
 The Tigers have the No. 1 recruiting class in the country, led by No. 1 overall prospect James Wiseman and five-star forwards Precious Achiuwa and D.J.
 Jeffries.
 ESPN 100 guards Boogie Ellis and Lester Quinones will also push for starting jobs.
 This team would likely be even higher had Little Rock graduate transfer Rayjon Tucker decided to play in Memphis instead of turning pro.
-Now comes the hard part: how will Penny Hardaway put this whole group together?
-They do lose all five starters from last season, so there's very little experience, but this roster can stack up against anyone in the country.
+Now comes the hard part: How will Penny Hardaway put this whole group together?
+The Tigers do lose all five starters from last season, so there's very little experience, but this roster can stack up against anyone in the country.

 13. Seton Hall Pirates